xively/XivelyObjectiveC/README.md

         // set this feed collection to only fetch 100 feeds [self.feedCollection useParameter:@"per_page" withValue:@"100"];

-        // set it to only list feeds from the user "joebloggs" [self.feedCollection useParameter:@"user" withValue:@"joebloggs"];
+        // set it to only fetch feeds from the user "joebloggs" [self.feedCollection useParameter:@"user" withValue:@"joebloggs"];

         // become the delegate so we know when the feedCollection has fetched